gvwilson/thirdbit/src/fiction/in-heck/index.md

-It wasn't the worst job in the world, but his fur would get soaked and muddy even if he wore his father's waxed cotton slicker, and stooping over would make his half-healed ribs ache.
+It wasn't the worst job in the world, but his fur would get soaked and muddy even if he wore his father's waxed cotton slicker, and stooping over would make his ribs start to ache again.
 On the other hand,
-at least Maddy had asked before making a decision.
+at least Maddy had asked before deciding for both of them.

 "Five minutes,"
 Maddy told her sister sternly.